apache/incubator-gluten/docs/Velox.md

 mvn clean package -Pbackends-velox -Pspark-3.3 -DskipTests

 ```
+notes：The compilation of `Velox` using the script of `build_velox.sh` may fail caused by `oom`, you can prevent this failure by using the user command of `export NUM_THREADS=4` before executing the above scripts.

 Once building successfully, the Jar file will be generated in the directory: package/target/gluten-spark3.2_2.12-1.0.0-SNAPSHOT-jar-with-dependencies.jar for Spark 3.2.2, and package/target/gluten-spark3.3_2.12-1.0.0-SNAPSHOT-jar-with-dependencies.jar for Spark 3.3.1.